 For all generations, of all Australians, a place to honour, to learn and to heal.

-Determined that their sacrifice should not be forgotten, Bean envisioned a national war museum and resolved to build what is now the Australian War Memorial.
+Deeply affected by what he witnessed during the bloody battle of Pozières in 1916, Australia’s first official war correspondent, Charles Bean, was determined that the sacrifice of Australian soldiers should not be forgotten.
+He envisioned a national war museum and resolved to build what is now the Australian War Memorial.
 It would act as a shrine to their memory, a museum to house their relics, and an archive to preserve the record of their thoughts and deeds.

 A century on, our Memorial is the centre of national commemoration for Australia’s involvement in conflict, telling the stories of Australia’s service men and women and their experiences in war – and more recently in, peacekeeping and humanitarian operations.